How to Sharpen a Chainsaw

 Choose the Correct File Size

-Remove the Power Source
+Remove or Turn Off Power Source

 Clean the Chainsaw